masve/carelink-android/README.md

 ![sketch](http://i.imgur.com/s5marpg.png)

 Basically trying to move most of the control from Java (see current master branch) to Jockey.
-Only using Java/Android as a passthrough to the stick using it's Usb Host API.
+Only using Java/Android as a passthrough to the stick using its Usb Host API.